-Readers are encouraged to begin by taking the online leadership diagnostic survey, in order to identify their organization's areas for improvement and target their reading accordingly.
 Each chapter features examples of best practices from leading nonprofits and includes tools that nonprofits can use to implement similar practices in their organizations.

 The chapters exploring the processes are preceded by an introduction that explains the rationale for the guide and its methodology and followed by a chapter that features tips on getting started and following through.
 In both the introduction and final chapter, the authors reiterate the central importance of leadership development to the organization's mission, arguing that a systematic plan for building a leadership pipeline is the best way to maximize the organization's impact, now and in the future.